bananas-repos/aranea/documentation/install.md

 # Config

-Edit `config.txt`  at least to match the database server settings.
+Copy `config.default.txt` to `config.txt` and edit at least to match the database server settings.

 Make sure the directory `storage` can be written.